-Design isn’t a frill—for companies all over the world, it’s driving up the bottom line.
+Design isn’t a nice-to-have — for companies all over the world, design is driving up the bottom line.
 As consulting giant McKinsey reported in 2018, companies that invested in good design had 32% more revenue and 56% more total returns to shareholders.
-But, investing in design goes beyond logos and brand colours.
+But, investing in design goes beyond logos and brand colors.
 Great design comes from great design teams.
-Ensuring your design team is set up for success just may be the first step on the road to making your company more successful.
+Ensuring your design team members are set up for success just may be the first step on the road to making your company more successful.

 A design team can be a singular individual working on design projects across an organization, up to a team of 50+ designers who have their own department.

-There’s a lot that goes into effectively leading a design team, but let’s start with how you’d like to structure yours.
-There are three common structures you can follow: Centralized, cross-functional (also known as embedded) and flexible.
-Think of it like a design team organization chart that help to map out where designers sit within a given team and what the design team responsibilities are..
+As a design leader, there’s a lot that goes into effectively leading a design team, but let’s start with how you’d like to structure yours.
+There are three common design team structures you can follow: Centralized, cross-functional (also known as embedded) and flexible.
+Think of it like a design team organization chart that helps to map out where designers sit within a given team and what the design team responsibilities are..

-A centralized design team means that most of the power and decision-making abilities fall under one or a select few number of individuals; they’re the key decision makers.
+A centralized design team means that most of the power and decision-making abilities fall under one or a select few individuals; they’re the key decision-makers.
 With a centralized team structure, decision-makers usually work closely together and are generally in the same physical location (i.e. an office).
 Some benefits of a centralized team include:

 However, it’s not a perfect system.
 Some disadvantages include:

 A great example of how to embed your designers cross-functionally is Spotify’s Tribe model.
-Although the design team still holds their functional team meetings, they are embedded with other teams in the organization, including engineering and product.
+Although the design team still holds their functional team meetings, they are embedded with other teams in the organization, including engineering and product teams.

 When working under a flexible structure, it’s important that you take note of the current design team skills that you have.
 If you have great UX designers but are lacking on the graphic designer front, a flexible structure will give you the, well, flexibility to bring on external resources to fill in the gaps.